DPS-Dev-Team/azure-content/DevCenter/dotNET/HowTo/WindowsAzureSQLReporting_for_Application_developers.md

-﻿<properties linkid="develop-dotnet-sql-reporting" urlDisplayName="SQL Reporting" pageTitle="How to use SQL Reporting (.NET) - Windows Azure feature guide" Title="How to use SQL Reporting (.NET) - Windows Azure feature guide" metaKeywords="" Description="Learn how to use SQL Reporting programmatically in Windows Azure." metaCanonical="" disqusComments="1" umbracoNaviHide="1" />
+﻿<properties linkid="develop-dotnet-sql-reporting" urlDisplayName="SQL Reporting" pageTitle="How to use SQL Reporting (.NET) - Windows Azure feature guide" title="How to use SQL Reporting (.NET) - Windows Azure feature guide" metaKeywords="" Description="Learn how to use SQL Reporting programmatically in Windows Azure." metaCanonical="" disqusComments="1" umbracoNaviHide="1" />